Car-free adventures aroundBrightonEast Sussex

 1. Walk down to the sea

 A city for all seasons, Brighton isn’t just for summer, when the beach is packed and the Lanes are heaving.
 A frosty winter hike over the South Downs, a spring stroll along the pebbles or through bluebell woods can be just as rewarding.
 Brighton’s blue and bronze seafront is just fifteen minutes on foot, downhill from the railway station.
 There are buses too, but it’s a lovely walk down colourful pedestrianised streets, past the museum and pavilion and through the Lanes, a historic maze of alleyways lined with shops and cafés.
 See the map below for a good walking route.

 - Brighton Museum, right opposite the iconic pavilion, has some fabulous collections of decorative arts and gay culture.
-It’s open Tuesday to Sunday, 10am to 5pm and costs £6.

-- There’s a new archaeology gallery, opened in 2017, featuring a small Roman-era bronze stag, found by a local detectorist, and an ancient amber cup from a grave in Hove.
+- There’s a new archaeology gallery, opened in 2017, featuring a small Roman era bronze stag, found by a local detectorist, and an ancient amber cup from a grave in Hove.

 2. Have some great food

 - The colourful Curry Leaf cafe in Ship Street serves up Indian street food at lunch times as well as thalis, dosas and delicately spiced curries in the evenings.
-They’ve got plenty of veggie and vegan options and have made impressive commitments to reducing waste too – the packaging is all compostable.
+They’ve got plenty of veggie and vegan options and have made impressive environmental commitments too – the packaging is all compostable.
 There’s a new branch in Kemptown and a kiosk at the station – very handy for a train journey, especially on a cold day when sarnies seem a bit bleak.

 - The veggie/vegan Wai Kika Moo Kau in pedestrianised Kensington Gardens is five minutes’ walk from the railway station and serves sustaining all-day breakfasts in a cheerful setting.